pm0kjp/R-at-CAR/chapter5.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:1d7b5e9b29
 ## Getting the contents of a table

 So far, you can connect to a data *server*, connect to a specific database on a server, and list tables.
-In the UCSC example, there were many databases, each with multiple tables containing data relating to genomics.
-However, in the case of CAR's Tabular Data Warehouse, we're really only talking about a single database, with many tables.
+In our simulated data example, there are only three tables available, but the CAR Data Warehouse has many more!
 As a reminder, the tables in the CAR Tabular Data Warehouse include:

 - Study and instrument specific tables (e.g. `study_7275_adhd_home`, which contains the ADHD Home instrument for the study named 7275)
 - Pooled raw tables (e.g. `adhd_home_raw`, which contains unaltered ADHD Home data from multiple studies)